 From food, electronics, automobiles, office and medical equipment to clothing and everything in-between, truck drivers are critical in the transportation of goods nationwide.
 The trucking industry has more than 3.6 million commercial truck drivers and the need for quality trained individuals is steadily increasing more and more each year.

-FAQs for Heavy Equipment Operator School
+National Training Heavy Equipment Operator School

 Do I have to have a driver’s license?